dnsimple/dnsimple-support/content/articles/premium-domains.markdown

 Premium domains appeal to specific businesses or groups of people providing them very with useful, specific domain names for their activities.
 Other times they are just popular keywords or a very well known combination of name and domain.
 Registrars also consider every two or three leter new gTLDs as premium, there is value on being very short.

-All of this is better illustrated with an example: Paris is worldwide known as the city of love, the domain created as a combination of paris and love therefore paris.love is a very attractive one for marketeers, business in the city or even the city itself.
+All of this is better illustrated with an example: Paris is worldwide known as the city of love, the domain created as a combination of paris and love therefore the domain `paris.love` is a very attractive one for marketeers, business in the city or even the city itself and may be flagged by the registry as premium domain.

 ## How can I register or transfer a Premium Domain with DNSimple?